 - Are a young adult who participates in high-intensity sports that require jumping, running or other active movements that produce stressful situations on the body.

-Reduce the onset of Knee joint injury or disorder by:
+Reduce the onset of knee joint injury by:

 - Maintaining or losing weight.

-- Warm up body with stretches before a workout.
+- Warming up body with stretches before a workout.

-- Perform low-intensity workouts if you have joint-related medical conditions.
+- Performing low-intensity workouts if you have joint-related medical conditions.